 Wisdom: Are you putting God to the test?

 Obviously, we aren’t jumping off our climbs expecting God to catch us.
 However, a general principal can be inferred.
 By using ropes, protection, and helmets, etc. and becoming experienced before going to the next level, we aren’t putting God to the test.
-We can confidently enter into a risky situation if it will take an accident for negative outcome to happen.
+We can confidently enter into a risky situation if it would take an un-foreseen accident to cause negative outcome to happen.
 In some situations if we leave the ropes behind or we push our bodies beyond their capacities, we can cross into ungodly risk.

-For me, risk does what the sun does for the earth?
-Risk provides energy for living!
+Another way to view this idea is that risk does for us what the sun does for the earth.
+Risk provides energy for living.
 It gives vigor, oomph, get-up-and-go to life.
 But there is a balance.
 You can have too much sun and you can have too little sun.
-If you get too little of the sun, what happens?
-You freeze and die.
+If you get too little of the sun, you freeze and die.
 On the other hand, too much of it and you get burned-up and die.
 Risk-taking for our own enjoyment must always be below the threshold of not putting God to the test.

 In conclusion, without risk, climbing wouldn’t have the draw it has.
 Without risk, life would be as interesting as a man playing himself in chess.
 By evaluating the realistic potential reward against the realistic potential loss, and assessing whether we are within the bounds of Godly risk, we can engage in fulfilling activities and enjoy a life truly lived.
 Through the risk of giving man a free will, God now can enjoy a relationship with us.
 And, I am so glad that I can freely love Him back!